DrylandEcology/SOILWAT2/README.md

 __Continous integration checks__

-Development/feature branches can only be merged into master if they pass all checks on the continuous integration servers, i.e., run the following locally to prepare a pull-request or commit to be reviewed
+Development/feature branches can only be merged into master if they pass all checks on the continuous integration servers.
+Running the following tests locally helps to increase chances that they will work well on the servers as well:
 ```{.sh}
       make clean bin_debug_severe bint_run
       make clean test_severe test_run